lb0o/website/content/en/docs/reference/applications/http-cache.md

 ---

-The Nginx Caching Service is designed to optimize web traffic and enhance web application performance.
-This service combines custom-built Nginx instances with HAproxy for efficient caching and load balancing.
+The Nginx-based HTTP caching service is designed to optimize web traffic and enhance web application performance.
+This service combines custom-built Nginx instances with HAProxy for efficient caching and load balancing.

-## Deployment infromation
+## Deployment information

 The Nginx instances include the following modules and features: